zrythm/zrythm/doc/user/appendix/environment.rst

 Environment Variables
 =====================

 Zrythm understands the following environment variables.
-They can be configured in
-:file:`.bashrc` or a similar shell configuration file, the operating system's settings, or they can be passed directly when running :program:`zrythm` or :program:`zrythm_launch`, like:
+They can be configured in :file:`.bashrc` or a similar shell configuration file, the operating system's settings, or they can be passed directly when running :program:`zrythm` or :program:`zrythm_launch`, like:
-``LV2_PATH=/my/custom/path zrythm_launch``
+``ZRYTHM_SKIP_PLUGIN_SCAN=1 zrythm_launch``

-.. envvar:: LV2_PATH

-  Set this to the locations to scan for :term:`LV2` plugins.

-  Example:
-  ``LV2_PATH=$HOME/custom-lv2-dir``

 .. envvar:: ZRYTHM_SKIP_PLUGIN_SCAN